BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - C++ on Fly - C++ on Jupyter Notebook - Nipun Jindal
   - Finding Whether a Number is a Power of 2 - Ankur Satle
   - The Decade Long Rewind: Lambdas in C++ - Pranay Kumar

-missing

-- Scalable and Low Latency Lock-free Data Structures - concurrency - Alexander Krizhanovsky
-- C++ in the World of Embedded Systems - embedded - Vladimir Vishnevskii
-- Using std::chrono Calendar Dates for Finance - math
-- Take Advantage of All the MIPS - SYCL and C++
-- Aliasing - Risks, Opportunities and Techniques

 ## Lightning Talks